 What’s ahead for Hobart’s property market in 2020?

 Australia’s property market has received significant coverage in recent years.
 Initially, for the market growth, rising house prices and speed at which homes were selling.
 Like everything in life, nothing lasts forever, and as market values have declined, the positive press has stopped.
 Over the past year, values have fallen in all capital cities except Hobart and Canberra, leaving many uneasy about entering the market.

 CoreLogic’s July 2019 report reveals national dwelling prices have dropped by 8% in the past 12 months, with falls of 9.9% in Sydney and 9.2% in Melbourne.
-Hobart’s house prices, on the other hand, have increased 2.9% in the past year and 5.6% in regional Tasmania.
-So why have market prices been predominantly dropping and what is ahead for Hobart?
+Hobart’s property and house prices, on the other hand, have increased 2.9% in the past year and 5.6% in regional Tasmania.
+So why have market prices been predominantly dropping and what is ahead for Hobart's property market?

 Source: CoreLogic July 2019